theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/code/README.md

 # Builder

-_**Builder** is a creational design pattern, which allows constructing of complex objects step by step._
+**Builder** is a creational design pattern, which allows constructing of complex objects step by step.

+Unlike other creational patterns, Builder doesn't require products to have a common interface.
+That makes it possible to produce different products using the same construction process.

+## Car & car manual builders
-In this example, [`trait Builder`](builders/mod.rs) defines how to assemble a car.
-However, depending on the builder implementation, a constructed object can be either a car, or a car manual.
+This slightly synthetic example illustrates how you can use the Builder pattern to construct totally different products using the same building process.
+For example, the trait `Builder` declares steps for assembling a car.
+However, depending on the builder implementation, a constructed object can be something different, for example, a car manual.
+The resulting manual will contain instructions from each building step, making it accurate and up-to-date.

-💡 The **Builder** design pattern is not the same as a **Fluent Interface** idiom, although Rust developers sometimes use those terms interchangeably.
+The **Builder** design pattern is not the same as the **Fluent Interface** idiom (that relies on *method chaining*), although Rust developers sometimes use those terms interchangeably.

-1. **Fluent Interface** idiom is a way to chain methods for constructing or modifying an object using the following approach:
+1. **Fluent Interface** is a way to chain methods for constructing or modifying an object using the following approach:
    `let car = Car::default().places(5).gas(30)`.
-   It's pretty useful for constructing an object.
-Still, it's not the Builder.
+   It's pretty elegant way to construct an object.
+Still, such a code may not be an instance of the Builder pattern.
-2. **Builder** is a pattern with a common building trait but with different building implementations.
-At the same time, Fluent Interface can be used together with the Builder pattern for a better code design.
+2. While the **Builder** pattern also suggests constructing object step by step, it also lets you build different types of products using the same construction process.

-## How to Run
+### How to Run

 ```bash
 cargo run --example builder
 ```

-## Output
+### Output

 ```
 Car built: SportsCar